On Wall Street, few places to hide as jobs axe hovers

 "When banks do that reassessment, it will go beyond just the short-term economics.
 They'll be asking, 'Where is the global economy going?
 And is there going to be a recovery, or more of a struggle than a recovery?'"

-Johnson's estimate of 5 percent cuts would translate to about 40,000 layoffs in the United States, based on Labor Department data showing Wall Street employment at around 800,000.
+Johnson's estimate of 5 percent cuts would translate to about 40,000 layoffs in the United States, based on Labour Department data showing Wall Street employment at around 800,000.

 Though no formal announcements have been made, signs are appearing that a culling has begun.